ulixee/hero/website/docs/BasicInterfaces/Agent.md

 - humanEmulatorId `string`.
 The id of the [Human Emulator](/docs/advanced/human-emulators) in use.
 - timezoneId `string`.
 The configured unicode TimezoneId or host default (eg, America/New_York).
 - locale `string`.
 The configured locale in use (eg, en-US).
+- geolocation `IGeolocation`.
+The configured geolocation of the user (if set).
 - viewport `IViewport`.
 The emulated viewport size and location.
 - blockedResourceTypes `BlockedResourceType[]`.
 The blocked resource types.
 - upstreamProxyUrl `string`.
 The proxy url in use for this agent.